danon6868/BI_2020-2021_Python/calculator_hw/README.md

 # Calculator homework

-This is my first homework in Bioinformatics Institute.
+This is the first homework in Bioinformatics Institute during Python course.
 It covers I/O and branching in python.

 ## Description

 **calculator.py** script is the simplest calculator that takes the first operand, operator and the second operand from different lines and performs calculation.
+It cam provide +, -, *, / and **.

 ### Examples